Oakland High School (Tennessee): History

 OHS opened in 1972 along with a sister school Riverdale High School (RHS).
 The schools were the first two high schools built after Central Magnet School in the Rutherford County school system.

 While the school began as a traditional high school, OHS would add specialized programs to its curriculum, such as the AP program, the IB program, and vocational programs like the Mechatronics program.
 These programs led to the school becoming a choice school through OHS Choice.

+In the early 1990s, OHS added a separate annex building to accommodate it's growth.
+In 2007, another hallway was added to it's annex to add more classrooms and was completed in 2008.

-In 2022, the Rutherford County School board proposed a renovation to OHS including 140,000 square feet of new construction, adding an additional 2 hallways including a 1st and 2nd story hallway, and a smaller hallway.
-All with new classrooms, connecting it to the annex.
-The Rutherford County Budget, Finance, and Investment committee met in April 2023 and approved the allocation of $47 million dollars to the project.
-The construction began in the summer of the 2023 and has finished as of August 2025.
-In addition to that, the school has also been re-modeled with new flooring, re-painted and much more!
+In 2022, the Rutherford County School board proposed a renovation to OHS, including 140,000 square feet of new construction.
+The purpose of this renovation was to connect all of Oakland High School's buildings together.
+The Rutherford County Budget, Finance, and Investment committee met in April 2023 and approved the allocation of $47 million to the project.
+The construction began in the summer of the 2023 and was finished in August 2025.
+This new expansion includes: a two story hallway to connect the annex to the original 1972 main building, a shorter hallway connecting an outdoor building, a new courtyard, and a new auditorium.